adibakshi28/Tap-Android/README.md

 ### Prerequisites

-- Unity Hub and Unity Editor (preferably the version used in the project)
+- Unity Hub and Unity Editor (preferably the Unity v5.4)
 - Android SDK and NDK
 - Git